twnzl/nanium/README.md

 ## Interceptors

-An interceptor is some code that can analyze or change a request on consumer site before it is sent to a provider or on provider site before it will be executed.
+An interceptor is a piece of code that can analyse or modify a request, either on the consumer side before it is sent to a provider, or on the provider side before it is executed.
 Typically, you would use this e.g. on a web client to add authentication information to the request before it will be sent to the server, or on the server site to check the authentication.

 ### implement a request interceptor for consumer site

-In this example a client-request-interceptor is implemented as an angular service.
+In this example a client request interceptor is implemented as an angular service.
 If the user has already logged into the application it adds the auth-token from the users' session.
-Additionally, it adds the preferred language and timezone of the current user so the server can take this into account.
-The head of the ServiceRequestBase class ist the best place for such always needed/usable information.
+Additionally, it adds the preferred language and time zone of the current user so the server can take this into account.
+The head of the ServiceRequestBase class is the best place for this type of always needed/usable information.
 If the user is not logged in, it loads the login page and returns undefined to cancel the request.

 ```ts
 @Injectable({ providedIn: 'root' })